openshift-homeroom/lab-workshop-content/README.md

 oc delete all,serviceaccount,rolebinding,configmap -l app=sample-workshop
 ```

 Note that this will not delete anything which may have been deployed when you went through the sample workshop.
-Ensure that you go right through the workshop and execute any steps described in it for deleting any deployments it has you make.
+Ensure that you go right through the workshop and execute any steps described in it for deleting any deployments it had you make.